 And the boys went to the school I wanted them go to when I was working.
 I kept biking here until we got sorted out and they went to the school I wanted them to go to.
 And we’re still enjoying it.
 We love it here.

-Yes.
-In fact, we’re going on holiday next week and a couple we know from work are going visit us on Thursday and we’re going walking ‘cos they do the same thing as we do.
+I made good friends at work and we’re going on holiday next week and a couple we know from work are going visit us on Thursday and we’re going walking ‘cos they do the same thing as we do.
 We’re still seeing people here and there and later this year we’re going up to Yorkshire to visit someone else who used to live next door to us.

 So, life has been pretty good considering we both started in what I call ‘a state of church mice’.

-Muriel Thompson (b.1932) interviewed in Norwich for WISEArchive on 10th June 2015.
+Muriel Thompson (1932-2018) talking to WISEArchive on 10th June 2015 in Norwich.

 © 2020 WISEArchive.
-All Rights Reserved.
+All Rights Reserved